 Companies that have had a longer existence can, in most cases, access corporate credit more easily than startups or young companies.

 A company that has been in business for several years and has no bad credit or debts is perceived as a more credible one; building client confidence can be important.

 Our team of BVI company formation specialists can help you purchase an already existing company and start your business activities in the shortest amount of time possible.

 The price of a BVI ready-made company will vary according to the type of legal entity that is being purchased and, in some cases, even according to its actual incorporation date (its “age”).
 An older company will have required more upkeep and will have an increased value.
 At the same time, old companies with absolutely no trading history can be harder to find and this makes them even more valuable.
 Different providers will offer different types of companies and investors should look for a company that will be as old as they need and not necessarily much older so as to cut the cost associated with buying a very aged (and thus pricier) company.
 In most cases, irrespective of the actual age of the company, the entire procedure of purchasing the legal entity should last only one day.

 When the shelf company also includes a bank account and/or a merchant account, the price will be higher as these are often considered premiums when purchasing this type of company.
+However, this means that you will not need to complete the steps necessary to open a bank account in BVI.
 It is advisable to purchase a company with added items only when specifically needed and if this is mandatory for your business purposes, have a team of experts perform a due diligence on the bank statements and other records that will be available because of these additional features.
 Because these companies are present and registered in other locations as well (not only the Trade Register but also the bank for example) it is always recommended to perform a thorough due diligence.

 These types of companies are usually incorporated by using a standard form of Articles of Association and Memorandum and are registered in order to allow for a convenient degree of flexibility for the future buyers in terms of business activities.